jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 into any kind of warfare."
 (From a 1968 letter.)
 Physical altercation is generally forbidden, and there is also a general culture of nonviolence.
-Hunting among Baha'is is infrequent (though not forbidden); it is not usual to find Baha'i families that won't buy toy guns for their kids, shield them from violent media and sanction them for getting into unnecessary fights.
+Hunting among Baha'is is infrequent (though not forbidden).
+It is not usual to find Baha'i families that won't buy toy guns for their kids, shield them from violent media and sanction them for getting into unnecessary fights.

-There are also a few distinctive religious laws:
+There are also a few distinctive religious laws that put them at the fringe of certain parts of American culture:

-* Lethal arms may not be kept in the house, except in conditions of social unrest.
+* Lethal arms may not be kept in the house, except in conditions of social unrest (America hasn't been in this state since Civil War, regardless of what your cousin in the militia tells you.)

 * Baha'i youth are advised to register as conscienscious objectors for draft registration, to allow them to be placed in non-combat positions should their draft be necessary.

-If that were it, though, that would not be terribly distinctive.
+If that were it, though, that would make our outlook unusual, but far from unique.
 Plenty of believers of all Faiths believe in physical nonviolence at its core.
 Indeed, Baha'i views are moderate compared to some creeds.
 Self-defense is permitted, as is the use of physical force to prevent injustice.